IFRCGo/cbs/Documentation/Projects/Volunteer Reporting/Events/InvalidReportFromUnknownDataCollectorReceived.md

     "Timestamp"                         // Timestamp for when the report was received }
 ```
 ## Raised by
-* Raised when [Receiving a text message](../Processes/ReceivingTextMessage.md) with an invalid format from an unknown data collector.
+* Raised when [receiving a text message](../Processes/ReceivingTextMessage.md) with an invalid format from an unknown data collector.